China’s burgeoning fashion market: Trends and consumers

 To understand the state of fashion in China today, one must first understand the mindset of the Chinese consumer feeding its evolution.
 Younger Chinese consumers are much more daring than previous generations when it comes to their fashion choices, notably because they are a demographic that is highly educated, well-travelled, and more fiscally secure.

 Unlike those of decades past, the Chinese consumer is the decider of its own fashion fate.
-Genderless fashion is one movement that has taken by storm the streets and runways alike: in July 2020, Taobao’s top fashion keyword was mengmei style, meaning cross-gender style, or genderless fashion.
+Genderless fashion is one movement that has taken the streets and runways by storm: Taobao’s top fashion keyword has been mengmei style, meaning cross-gender style or genderless fashion.
 This movement can be chalked up to Chinese superstar Wan Qian, who has become the de facto “face of mengmei style,” largely thanks to her signature style of oversized men’s suits.

 Additionally, Taobao’s reporting found that: